PyAr/fades/README.rst

 ``--ipython`` option.
 This option will add IPython as a dependency to *fades* and it will launch this shell instead of the python one.

+If you want to remove unused virtualenvs you need to call *fades* with ``--clean-unused-venvs``.
+All virtualenvs that haven't been used for more days than the value indicated in param will be removed.
+Appart from that, will compact usage stats file.

 You can also use ``--system-site-packages`` to create a venv with access to the system libs.